Nominations for the 2018 Queensland Training Awards closed on 16 March 2018.

 1. Select your award category

 There are 14 award categories encompassing all areas of the training sector.
-The individual and employer categories below are initially contested at the regional level and the training provider and collaboration awards are contested at state level.
+The individual, employer and community-based organisation categories below are initially contested at the regional level and the training provider and industry collaboration awards are contested at state level.

 - Harry Hauenschild Apprentice of the Year